woodstockcs/labs/dvd-lab/README.md

 # DVD Animation

-## Getting Ready

-For this project you will p5.js, a JavaScript library that has a full set of drawing and animation tools.
-Note that in this lab there are separate HTML and JavaScript files.
-The HTML does nothing more than import the required p5 libararies as well as the JavaScript files you will create so that you can run your animations.
-You do not need (or want) to change the HTML at this point, all your programming will be done in your sketch.js files.

-{% next %}

 Ths goal of this lab is to create a DVD animation as seen in this episode of The Office.

 {% video https://www.youtube.com/watch?v=QOtuX0jL85Y&t=3s %}